 Starting and Running a Food Business

-- Register your food business at least 28 days before opening.
-Certain types of food premises, generally manufacturers using products of animal origin, are subject to specific regulations and need to be approved instead of registered.
+When you start a new food business or take over an existing business, you must register at least 28 days before opening.
+Certain types of food premises, generally manufacturers using products of animal origin, are subject to specific regulations and need to be approved instead.

 - Introduce ways of working that will ensure good food hygiene, including preventing cross contamination